iliadisd/Real-Time-Embedded-Systems/Final Lab/README.md

 ## Final Lab : Covid Bluetooth Trace Simulator.
 ## Dimosthenis Iliadis-Apostolidis

-### A ready-to-run file named ./8811 is include.
+### A ready-to-run file named ./8811 is included.
 It has been compiled and cross-compiled and tested on rpi zero.
 ### To recompile the file the steps are:

 1. Compile with gcc on PC